 Issued Shares vs Outstanding Shares Comparison Table

-|Monetary Flow||Issued Shares give monetary supply to the company||Outstanding shares do not provide any monetary supply.|
+|Monetary Flow||Issued Shares give monetary supply to the company.||Outstanding shares do not provide any monetary supply.|

-|Book Value||In calculating book value, Issued shares are considered||In calculating book value, outstanding shares are excluded|
+|Book Value||In calculating book value, Issued shares are considered.||In calculating book value, outstanding shares are excluded.|

-|Dividend Payout||Dividend get paid on issued shared only||A dividend does not get paid on outstanding shares|
+|Dividend Payout||Dividend gets paid on issued shared only.||A dividend does not get paid on outstanding shares.|

-|Voting Rights||Voting rights are attached with issued shares||No voting rights are attached with outstanding shares|
+|Voting Rights||Voting rights are attached with issued shares.||No voting rights are attached to outstanding shares.|

-|Ownership Stake||Issued shares form part in verifying the owned capital of the company||Outstanding shares do not form part of the ownership stake i.e., owned capital of the company|
+|Ownership Stake||Issued shares form part in verifying the owned capital of the company.||Outstanding shares do not form part of the ownership stake, i.e., owned capital of the company.|

-|Tradability||Issued shares are tradeable in the market||Outstanding shares cannot be traded in the market|
+|Tradability||Issued shares are tradeable in the market.||Outstanding shares cannot be traded in the market.|

-|Treasury Stock||Treasury stock, even though not issued, forms part of Issued shares||Treasury stock do not form part of outstanding shares|
+|Treasury Stock||Treasury stock, even though not issued, forms part of Issued shares.||Treasury stock does not form part of outstanding shares.|

-|Quantum||Issued shares must be always greater than or equal to outstanding share capital||Outstanding shares must be always lower than or equal to issued share capital|
+|Quantum||Issued shares must always be greater than or equal to outstanding share capital.||Outstanding shares must always be lower than or equal to issued share capital.|

-|Disclosure in financial statement||In India, Issued shares must be disclosed under the share capital in the balance sheet||In India, Outstanding shares are must to disclosed in the Corporate governance report as needed under the regulation of SEBI|
+|Disclosure in financial statement||In India, companies must disclose issued shares under the share capital in the balance sheet.||In India, companies are required to disclose outstanding shares in the Corporate Governance report as per the regulations of SEBI.|